saum-g/Quantum-Internet/_4_The_Link_Layer/README.md

-Here we describe the basic functionality we expect the Link layer to perform.
+# The Link Layer
+###### This README is still being written.

 ## Interface to Network layer

+Here we describe the functionality the link layer is expected to provide to the network layer

 - **Creation of entangled pairs between adjacent nodes** : The link layer has the information of the nodes it is directly connected to and is tasked with the creation of entangled pairs between adjacent nodes in the network.
 The transport layer can specify the end-nodes for creating a link between the adjacent nodes.